czaplickijakub/LandingPageOdin/README.md

-# LandingPageOdin
+# Odin Project Landing Page
-A sample landing page from the Odin Project
+##A sample landing page from the Odin Project

-What I've learned from this project:
+###What I've learned from this project:
--Designing a layout based off of a photo
+- Designing a layout based off of a photo
--Flex box container positioning
+- Flex box container positioning
--Usage of html classes
+- Usage of html classes